 Raising Capital: 6 Ways to Fund Your Startup

-Crowdfunding is a strategy where people pool funds together to get a business off the ground.
+Crowdfunding is a strategy where people pool funds together to start a business.
 You should give a detailed description of your business and state how much money you need.

 Unlike other methods, Crowdfunding eliminates the intricacies involved in placing your business in the hands of investors.
-Not to mention, it has the potential of attracting venture-capital investment with time.
+It also has the potential of attracting venture-capital investment in time.

 Why should you consider Crowdfunding as a financing option?
-It’s a competitive place to earn funding if your business is rock solid.
 Besides financing, it helps in marketing your products or services.
 And because you fund your business through several people, you can provide some incentive to those who invest.
 Some of the best-known Crowdfunding sites are Kickstarter, Indiegogo, and GoFundMe.

 To succeed in your campaign, you should choose a platform with no restrictions or deadlines.
 Since Crowdfunding is more than just raising money, you can increase customer engagement or grow your email list.